hackupc/guides-page/_includes/sections/judging.md

 We also have some auxiliary criteria, which will be explained during the briefing.

-These criteria should guide you in making the best decisions, but ultimately you are free to trust your gut feeling.
+These criteria should serve as a guide to aid you in making the best decisions, but ultimately you are free to trust your gut feeling.